+The Division of Environmental Engineering and Energy Systems will close on June 30th, 2016.
 Teaching and research within the Faculty of Applied Science and Engineering support our focus on environmental issues, sustainability, conventional and alternative energy systems.
-We have program options available for both undergraduates and graduate students.
+We will continue to have the following program options available for both undergraduates and graduate students.

 The Environmental Engineering Minor is open to Engineering students interested in learning more about ecology, sustainable design, risk assessment and environmental impact.

 The Environmental Engineering Minor will provide the breadth and depth sought by employers in all fields addressing environment issues.
 This includes: